Emine Demir

-Emine Demir (born November 11, 1993) is a Turkish women's football defender, who plays in the Women's Super League for Fatih Vatan Spor with jersey number 24.
+Emine Demir (born November 11, 1993) is a Turkish women's football defender, who plays in the Women's Super League for Yüksekova with jersey number 6.
 She was a member of the Turkey girls' U-17, Turkey women's U-19, women's U-21 and Turkey women's teams.

 Early years

-She was born in Taşbaşı village of Hakkari in southeastern Turkey on November 11, 1993.
+She was born to Kurdish parents in Taşbaşı village of Hakkari province in southeastern Turkey on November 11, 1993.
 She began football playing in the regional primary boarding school of the Association for the Support of Contemporary Living.
 Her first club Malatya Gençlik ve Spor provided her scholarship for education in the Sports High School in Malatya.
 She supports her family financially.

 Club career

-Emine Demir of Hakkarigücü Spor in the 2018–19 Turish Women's First.
+Emine Demir of Hakkarigücü Spor in the 2018–19 Turkish Women's First.

 She received her license for Malatya Gençlik ve Spor on November 16, 2007, and played the 2008–09 season in the Turkish Women's Second League.
 The next season, she moved to Mersin Camspor to play in the Women's First League.
 In the 2010–11 season, she was transferred by Adana İdmanyurduspor, which was promoted to the Women's First League one season later.
 Dmir has been part of Trabzon İdmanocağı since 2012.
 After three full and a half seasons, she moved to Hakkarigücü Spor in her hometown to play in the Women's Second League.
 She earned her team's promotion to the Women's First league in the 2018–19 season.
-In October 2019, she transferred to the Istanbulbased club Ataşehir Belediyespor.
+In October 2019, she transferred to the Istanbul-based club Ataşehir Belediyespor.